pgpool-II 4.1.23 Documentation | |||

 Note: If the below message frequently appears in the Pgpool-II log, you may need to increase the relcache_size for better performance.

-"pool_search_relcache: cache replacement happened"
+"pool_search_relcache: cache replacement occurred"

 This parameter can only be set at server start.